arobertson38/LocalGlobalDecompositions/README.md

 # Local Global Decompositions

-THIS REPOSITORY IS CURRENTLY IMCOMPLETE.
-IT WILL BE COMPLETELY POPULATED BY MAY 19TH, 2023.

-This repository contains research code associated with the proposed generative models in Robertson et al's "Local-Global Decompositions for Conditional Microstructure Generation".
-First, it contains the developed training environment for training the score-based diffusion models utilized as the local state in the paper (in TrainingFramework).
-Second, the repository contains the trained local SBG models and constructed LGD models utilized in Case Studies 1 and 2 as well as code to perform sampling (in LGDGeneration).
+This repository contains research code associated with the proposed generative models in Robertson *et al.*'s *Local-Global Decompositions for Conditional Microstructure Generation*.
+First, it contains the developed training environment for training the score-based diffusion models utilized in the paper to approximate the local neighborhood distributions (in TrainingFramework).
 As a warning, this code is definitely "research code".
 It was developed during the research process and, as a result, is rather messy.
-The biggest source of this is the proliferation of utilities that proved unnecessary.
+The biggest source of this is the proliferation of unnecessary utilities.
 For example, during the research process we tested the impact of varying the initialization scheme -- it had no impact, but the code to do it remains in the training environment.
+Second, the repository contains the trained local SBG models and constructed LGD models utilized in Case Studies 1 and 2 as well as code to perform sampling (in LGDGeneration).

 If you find the contents of this folder useful, we hope that you cite us in your future work via the following pertitent publications: